CODEPhylo/phylospec/docs/distributions.md

 2. Correctly handle optional parameters and default values
 3. Enforce parameter constraints
 4. Return values of the correct type
-5. Support type parameterization where specified
+5. Support type parameterization for generic distributions (`IID<T>`, `Mixture<T>`)
+6. Evaluate dimension expressions correctly
-6. Allow indexing of returned collection types where appropriate
+7. Allow indexing of returned collection types where appropriate
+8. Implement both sampling (`~`) and constructor forms
+9. Maintain proper package/namespace organization

-### 6.1 Parameter Order
+### 7.1 Parameter Order

 When a language uses positional parameters, they should follow the order listed in each signature.

-### 6.2 Optional Parameters
+### 7.2 Optional Parameters

 Parameters marked with `?` or that have default values are optional.
 Implementations must handle their absence appropriately.

+### 7.3 Type Safety

+Generic distributions must ensure type consistency.
+For example, all components in a `Mixture<T>` must generate the same type `T`.

 ## Reference

-For machine-readable definitions, see [distributions.json](../../schema/distributions.json) in the schema directory.
+For machine-readable definitions, see the `phylospec-model-library.json` file in the schema directory.